|Update:||Asics Gel Nimbus 22|

 In the forefoot section lies the DuraSponge compound that offers added durability.
 This blown rubber compound also delivers a more responsive cushioning.

 The Asics Gel Nimbus 20 uses the Forefoot and Rearfoot Gel cushioning system.
-This system uses a silicon-based gel that acts as a shock absorber, during foot strike.
+This gel cushioning element, also used in the Asics Nimbus 21, uses a silicon-based gel that acts as a shock absorber, during foot strike.
 With the aim of making each step more comfortable, it turns every step into a smoother heel-to-toe transition.

 To supply runners with a more responsive, springy ride, Asics utilized the FlyteFoam midsole.
 When compared to the standard EVA foams, this material is 55% lighter.
 Embedded into the foam are organic fibers.
 These are essential in creating a plushier and more agreeable step.